siscia/ema/README.md

 # ema

-`Ema` provide a simple and easy abstraction to build REST service.
+`Ema` provides a simple and easy abstraction to build REST service.

 `Ema` is a very little library built on top of [Liberator](http://clojure-liberator.github.io/liberator/).